Agents

 agent_as_toolLLM-decided delegationDynamic multi-agent orchestration

-Patterns compose freely.
-A SequentialAgent can contain a ParallelAgent as one of its steps, which itself contains UniversalAgent sub-agents with different models and strategies.
+These patterns compose.
+A SequentialAgent can include a ParallelAgent as one of its steps, which itself holds UniversalAgent sub-agents with different models and strategies.

 What's Next